shadabshaukat/DELTA/README.md

 📣 Excited to announce a new tool to calculate Cloud Database endpoint latency using SQL.
 Launching DELTA (DB Endpoint Latency Testing Ammeter)

+DELTA is a tool to test real-world latency against a remote database using execution of a query and calculating the network return time.
+The tool has functions for Oracle, MySQL and Postgres databases.

 ![Delta_Ammeter](https://user-images.githubusercontent.com/39692236/213663909-24aaf0cd-8abc-429b-811d-25303aa7063e.png)